 Laptop Tips

-1 Plug in and unplug your AC charger
+1. Plug in and unplug your AC charger

-3) Device Manager will open on the screen.
-Click on Batteries and once the settings have expanded, right-click on Microsoft ACPI Compliant Control Method Battery and then click Uninstall.
+3. Device Manager will open on the screen.
+Click on Batteries, and once the settings have expanded, right-click on Microsoft ACPI Compliant Control Method Battery and then click Uninstall.

 uninstall battery driver

-5) Wait for 10 seconds then replace the battery and plug in the charger.
-Then go to Device Manager and select Scan for Hardware Changes.
-This will scan your laptop and after finishing the battery it will suggest reinstalling battery drivers.
+5. Wait 10 seconds, then replace the battery and plug the charger in.
+Then, go to Device Manager and select ‘Scan for hardware changes’.
+It will scan the laptop, and after completing the battery scan, it will suggest reinstalling the battery driver.

 scan hardware change

-3 See if the AC adapter is working
+3. See if the AC adapter is working

-4 Check the DC Jack
+4. Check the DC Jack

-5 Change settings of power management software
+5. Change the settings of the power management software

-6 Replace the battery
+6. Replace the battery

 David Tian